 It was then that Ambra suggested how it was a ‘clever decoy’.
 She explained how ‘Edmond chose page one sixty-three because it’s impossible to display the page without simultaneously displaying the page next to it – page one sixty-two’ (O, LXX, 314).
 Robert and Ambra read the poem on the page.
 It was headed ‘The Four Zoars’.
 ‘Seeing the words, Langdon instantly felt a ray of hope.
 The Four Zoars was the title of Blake’s best-known prophetic poem’ (O, LXXIII, 323).
-While they were going through each and every line of the poem, Langdon flashed through what his professor had told him when they had finished the class on The Four Zoars.
+While they were going through each and every line of the poem, Langdon flashed through what his professor had told him when they had finished the class on “The Four Zoars.”
 He had said ‘Which would you choose?
 A world without religion?
 Or a world without science?
 Clearly, William Blake had a preference, and nowhere is his hope for the future better summarized than in the final line of this epic poem.’
 (O, LXXIII, 324).

-Thus, they skipped to the last line of the poem that read, ‘The dark religions are departed & sweet science reigns’ (O, LXXIII, 324).
-This line ‘was essentially a synopsis of his presentation earlier tonight.
-Religions will fade…and science will rule.
+Thus, they skipped to the last line of the poem that read, “The dark religions are departed & sweet science reigns” (O, LXXIII, 324).
+This line “was essentially a synopsis of his presentation earlier tonight.
+Religions will fade…and science will rule.”
 (O, LXXIII, 324).
 However, when Ambra counted the letters in the line of poetry, she found that it was only 46 letters and not 47 letters.
 Langdon took a closer look at the line and figured it out at once.
 It was ‘a code within a code’.
 It was the ampersand code.
-‘The symbol & was a logogram – literally a picture representing a word.
+“The symbol & was a logogram – literally a picture representing a word.
 While many people assumed the symbol derived from the English word ‘and’, it actually derived from the Latin word ‘et’.
-The ampersand’s unusual design ‘&’ was a typographical fusion of the letters E and T’.
+The ampersand’s unusual design ‘&’ was a typographical fusion of the letters E and T’.”
 (O, LXXIII, 325).
-After that, they replaced the & symbol with ‘et’ and thus the line read as follows, ‘thedarkreligionsaredepartedetsweetsciencereigns’(O, LXXIII, 326).
+After that, they replaced the & symbol with ‘et’ and thus the line read as follows: “thedarkreligionsaredepartedetsweetsciencereigns” (O, LXXIII, 326).

 This is how Robert and Ambra figured out the forty-seven-letter password that would enable them to release Edmond Kirsch’s findings to the entire world, and thus fulfill their whole quest.
 Thus, they went to Edmond’s computing lab and through Winston, released Edmond’s discovery to the whole world.

 The use of word games in his novels is a very typical theme of Dan Brown’s.
 He uses word games in all his novels starring Robert Langdon as one of the main protagonist.
 All these word games create a pathway that helps the protagonists to reach their final destination.
-In ‘The Da Vinci Code’ , the curator of the Louvre, Jacques Saunière had been killed and they had found Robert’s name in his daily planner.
+In The Da Vinci Code , the curator of the Louvre, Jacques Saunière had been killed and they had found Robert’s name in his daily planner.
 We later find out that Saunière had left a set of word games to be solved by Sophie Neveu, his granddaughter and Robert which would lead them to the quest of the grail.
 ‘Most of all The Da Vinci Code is about the history of encryption – the many methodology developed over time to keep private information from prying eyes’ (Burnstein, 203).
-As Michelle Delio says, ‘Where The Da Vinci Code does shine – brilliantly – is in its exploration of cryptology, particularly the encoding methods developed by Leonardo da Vinci, whose art and manuscripts are packed with mystifying symbolism a quirky codes’ (Burnstein, 203).
+As Michelle Delio says, “Where The Da Vinci Code does shine – brilliantly – is in its exploration of cryptology, particularly the encoding methods developed by Leonardo da Vinci, whose art and manuscripts are packed with mystifying symbolism a quirky codes” (Burnstein, 203).